GiannaW/Gportfolio/Videos.md

 [Digital Colonialism ](https://www.youtube.com/watch?v=cTdgmZDESCw&feature=youtu.be)
 --------

 This is one of my most loved projects.
 Here you will a see video where I discuss the concept of Digital Colonialism.
-In this video,  I have documented the negative effects of silicon valley'S participation  in the Global South.
+In this video,  I have documented the negative effects of silicon valley's participation  in the Global South.